 Planar, headquartered in Chelyabinsk, Russia, with production facilities in Tomsk, has played a significant role in supplying advanced electronics for Russia’s defense sector.
 Among its clients are key military projects, including drones like “Inokhodets” and “Orlan-10” as well as electronic warfare systems like “Svet-KU” and “Leer-3.”

-Despite being targeted by sanctions from the U.S., UK, Switzerland, and Germany, Planar’s U.S. subsidiary, Copper Mountain Technologies, has largely escaped these restrictions, allowing it to continue operating on American soil.
+Despite being targeted by sanctions from the U.S., UK, Switzerland, and Germany, Planar’s U.S. subsidiary has largely escaped these restrictions, allowing it to continue operating on American soil.
 This has raised concerns about the flow of technology between the companies and their potential to circumvent export controls.

 Planar’s history in the global market is extensive, once holding a 10% share in microwave electronics production worldwide before 2022.
 For the Russian defense industry, Planar has supplied critical components, including parts for the Su-57 fighter jet through its collaboration with JSC “Microwave Plant,” an enterprise facing production issues due to a lack of Western components.

-Through Copper Mountain Technologies, Planar has been able to continue acquiring Western electronic parts crucial for Russian military hardware.
-The equipment produced by CMT, including vector network analyzers like the C1209, bears a striking resemblance to those developed by Planar, differing only in branding and minor design elements.
+Planar has continued acquiring Western electronic parts crucial for Russian military hardware through its subsidiary.
+The company’s equipment, including vector network analyzers like the C1209, resembles those developed by Planar, differing only in branding and minor design elements.

-Further evidence of this connection was uncovered when it was revealed that calibration for CMT products is still conducted at Planar’s facilities in Chelyabinsk.
-Additionally, both companies share identical patents for their technology in both the U.S. and Russia, highlighting the close ties between them.
+Further evidence of this connection was uncovered when it was revealed that calibration for subsidiary products is still conducted at Planar’s facilities in Chelyabinsk.
+Additionally, both companies share identical patents for their technology in the U.S. and Russia, highlighting their close ties.
 These patents list Sergey Zaostrovyakh, the director of Planar, as the inventor, and they also involve Planar’s partner company, NPK TAIR.

-As the links between Planar and Copper Mountain Technologies continue to surface, it becomes increasingly clear that this setup may be used to funnel Western components into Russia’s defense manufacturing pipeline.
-The products being supplied through CMT could end up enhancing Russia’s military capabilities despite the sanctions designed to cripple its defense sector.
+As the links between Planar continue to surface, it becomes increasingly clear that this setup may be used to funnel Western components into Russia’s defense manufacturing pipeline.
+The products being supplied through Company could end up enhancing Russia’s military capabilities despite the sanctions designed to cripple its defense sector.

-Given these revelations, there is a pressing need for U.S. authorities to scrutinize Copper Mountain Technologies’ operations and ensure compliance with export controls.
+Given these revelations, U.S. authorities must scrutinize the company’s operations and ensure compliance with export controls.
 As Russia’s military remains engaged in its conflict with Ukraine, the use of these components in weapon systems raises critical concerns about the effectiveness of international sanctions aimed at curtailing Moscow’s war capabilities.

 © 2024, GDC. © GDC and www.globaldefensecorp.com.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to www.globaldefensecorp.com with appropriate and specific direction to the original content.